Polurrian on the Lizard

 Lows

-- During school holidays, the hotel is full of families; don't go if you want a quiet, romantic break.
-Outside term time, it's popular with (mostly older) couples
+- During school holidays, the hotel is full of families, so don't go then if you want a quiet, romantic break

-- With more than 40 rooms and red-carpeted corridors, it feels more 'hotelly' than some of our smaller Cornish properties
+- With 40 rooms and red-carpeted corridors, it feels more 'hotelly' than some of our smaller Cornish properties

 - Changing mats